 What’d they find?

 Before-and-after brain scans showed that both groups created a dramatic number of new neural pathways related to motor coordination.
 Meaning that you can learn piano with only mental rehearsal.

-Reprogramming the Human Operating System
+Reprogramming Your Human Operating System With Mind Movies

 The nervous system is the electrical wiring of your body.
 Your autonomic nervous system (ANS) is like a control panel governing involuntary actions.